 The goal of applying the IAD framework of analysis in this context would be to use analysis of many different soccer leagues to come to an understanding of success and failure as a function of specific context.
 In other words, what we want to know is what features of commons lead to it being productive and stable?
 What features undermine commons?
 Under what circumstances are commons solutions to be preferred or accepted as matters of public policy, and under what circumstances do commons risk causing social harm?

 The method of structured inquiry has the advantages of a systematic approach without prematurely imposing any one theoretical paradigm on the study of commons.
 It allows the complexity of real-world commons arrangements to inform the search for theoretical understanding rather than papering over such complexity in an attempt to shoehorn existing commons arrangements into a pre-existing model.
-After engaging in a large number of such studies, Ostrom’s approach permits generalization (for example, with regard to design principles for successful commons3) along with more specific theorizing, modeling and even experimental studies of particular aspects observed in the case studies.
+After engaging in a large number of such studies, Ostrom’s approach permits generalization (for example, with regard to design principles for successful commons) along with more specific theorizing, modeling and even experimental studies of particular aspects observed in the case studies.

 Building on Ostrom’s work, we propose and argue for the use of a similar framework to systematize case-study-based research exploring the construction of cultural commons.
 The time is ripe for such an approach, as a number of scholars have begun to do case studies of constructed cultural commons.
 However, they tend to have studied isolated areas (such as open source software or academic publishing) and to have considered a limited number of descriptive variables.
 This makes integration and learning from a body of case studies quite difficult, which in turn discourages people from pursuing further case studies.

 Constructing Commons adapts, extends and distinguishes Ostrom’s IAD framework to account for important differences between constructed cultural commons and natural resource commons.
 We briefly discuss only a few of the most important issues that distinguish the inquiries necessary for studying them.
-Most important, unlike commons in the natural resource environment, cultural commons arrangements usually must create a governance structure that produces the relevant resources as well as provides for sharing existing resources.4 This characteristic of cultural commons creates a more intertwined set of exogenous variables, since separating the managed resources from the attributes and rules-in-use of the community that produces them is impossible.
+Most important, unlike commons in the natural resource environment, cultural commons arrangements usually must create a governance structure that produces the relevant resources as well as provides for sharing existing resources.
+This characteristic of cultural commons creates a more intertwined set of exogenous variables, since separating the managed resources from the attributes and rules-in-use of the community that produces them is impossible.

 Picture a university, which for our purposes should be considered a cultural commons.
 Faculty and students within a university share existing knowledge and knowledge resources (such as scholarly literature, archival material and research subjects) and collaborate in the production of new knowledge.
 That activity is rarely limited by proprietary claims made by faculty or students against one another.
 The university and its many units, departments and disciplines are governed by a detailed scheme of internal regulation.
 There is also an increasing interest in detailed legal regulation of the process of technology transfer, the point at which the cultural commons of the university intersects with the proprietary marketplace beyond the university’s walls (Madison, Frischmann and Strandburg 2009).

 In cultural commons, distinguishing outcomes from resources and community attributes is not strictly possible, since the interactions of the participants in such a commons are inextricably linked with the form and content of the knowledge output, which in turn is itself a resource for future production.
 These differences call for a set of inquiries tailored to cultural commons.
-Because the resources shared within a cultural commons are culturally constructed and nonrivalrous,5 defining the boundaries of the commonly managed resource is a different task than in the natural resource commons context.
+Because the resources shared within a cultural commons are culturally constructed and nonrivalrous, defining the boundaries of the commonly managed resource is a different task than in the natural resource commons context.

 First, a reference environment must be consciously chosen: either the public domain or a proprietary intellectual property environment may be most appropriate depending upon the particular commons (such as a university research community or patent pool) under investigation.
 Next, nuanced questions about openness are in order.
 In natural resource commons, in many cases, the commons is open to members and closed to everyone else, and that is the end of the story.
 This is sensible because natural resources are rivalrous—preventing overconsumption is usually the goal of the commons arrangement.
 Intellectual resources, by contrast, are not subject to the same natural constraints and are naturally shareable without a risk of congestion or overconsumption.
 Thus, a constructed cultural commons arrangement reflects many choices about the degree and type of participation that is available to various persons and entities.
 Open source software projects, for example, often allow anyone to comment, make suggestions or submit code for potential adoption, but are managed by a small group of core programmers who determine what code to incorporate into official releases.
-Additionally, individuals having nothing to do with the writing of the code can use it, subject to constraints on commercialization incorporated into the copyright license, which vary from project to project.6
+Additionally, individuals having nothing to do with the writing of the code can use it, subject to constraints on commercialization incorporated into the copyright license, which vary from project to project.

 We suspect that, over time, the constructed cultural commons framework that we describe will yield a far larger and richer set of commons cases in the cultural context than one might discover by focusing only on patent law or scientific research or software development.
 The logical and normative priority assigned to proprietary rights and government intervention may turn out to be misplaced; social ordering both depends on and generates a wide variety of formal and informal institutional arrangements.
 Importantly, understanding commons in the cultural environment is likely to shed light on the ways in which managed sharing or openness with respect to cultural resources generates the “spillovers,” or third-party benefits, that are critical to the welfare effects of those resources.
 (Frischmann and Lemley 2007; Frischmann 2008).
 The social value of information lies not only in its effect on the producer and the consumer of that information, but also in the ways in which the consumer shares that information with others.